Sales Onboarding: The 30-60-90 Day Plan for B2B Reps [2026]

 At the end of Phase 2, conduct a formal assessment:

-- Metrics review — How many prospects contacted, emails sent, calls made, meetings booked?
-Compare to Phase 2 targets (typically 50-60% of full ramped quota).
+- Metrics review — Prospects contacted, emails sent, calls made, meetings booked, compared to Phase 2 targets (typically 50-60% of ramped quota).

-- Quality review — Listen to 3-5 of their calls.
-Review their email sequences.
-Assess the quality of their meetings — are they booking qualified conversations or just getting anyone on the phone?
+- Quality review — Listen to 3-5 of their calls and review email sequences.
+Are meetings qualified conversations, or just bodies on the phone?

-- Skill assessment — Where are they strong?
-Where do they need development?
-Cold calling?
-Discovery?
-Objection handling?
-Email personalisation?
+- Skill assessment — Where are they strong, where do they need work — cold calling, discovery, objections, email personalisation?

-- Confidence check — How does the rep feel?
-Are they confident, overwhelmed, frustrated, or energised?
-Onboarding is not just about skills — it is about mindset.
-A rep who is technically competent but psychologically defeated will not succeed.
+- Confidence check — Onboarding is mindset as well as skills.
+A technically competent but psychologically defeated rep will not succeed.

-- Development plan for Phase 3 — Based on the assessment, create a targeted development plan for the final 30 days.
-Focus on the 2-3 areas that will have the biggest impact on performance.
+- Development plan for Phase 3 — Focus the final 30 days on the 2-3 areas with the biggest impact on performance.

 Phase 2 milestones: